Rose Value™ — QOL Improvement Contributions

 • Ensuring the sustainability of communities

-Promote disaster prevention/mitigation measures, longer service life of the infrastructure, shift to ICT in communities.
+Promote disaster prevention/mitigation measures, longer service life of the infrastructure, and shift to ICT in communities

 Extending healthy life-span